 Conclusion and future work

 The current main coupling work focuses on the basic communication and data exchange between XVR, SUMO and SE-Star and the visualization environment for trials and exercises.
-In the next phase, the required messages for the coupled simulation will be integrated into Driver+’s trial manager tool, so that users can use these three simulators for setting up a common simulation directly via the trial manager tool.
+The first results show that the positions of simulated vehicles/routes/pedestrians are with high accuracy.
+The coupled simulation can be conducted in real-time in the proposed scenario with synthetic traffic demand.
+If a whole metropolitan needs to be simulated, the timing issue needs to be considered.
+In the next phase, the required messages for the coupled simulation will be fully integrated into Driver+’s trial manager tool, so that users can use these three simulators for setting up a common simulation directly via the trial manager tool.
 Moreover, the planned functions, indicated in grey in Figure 2 will also be implemented to make a common simulation environment more complete.
-More functions can also be developed according to the users’ needs.
+More functions either for gathering specific simulation information or for interfering with the simulated infrastructure or road users can also be developed according to the users’ needs.

 Acknowledgements